To Download the Complete Ruleset as an Acrobat .pdf document, please click here.

 - Third Offense - Indefinite suspension from MMDL.

 - If a suspended player is also the captain of a team, they may not be allowed to captain any team in the future.

-- APPEALS - All suspensions are subject to board review as needed and any player wishing to appeal the warning/suspension can do so by notifying their Area Director and providing a written statement to the board within 45 days of the suspension notification.
+- APPEALS - All probations and suspensions are subject to board review as needed and any player wishing to appeal the warning/suspension can do so by notifying their Area Director and providing a written statement to the board within 45 days of the suspension notification.
 Suspended players may be required to appear before the board to defend their appeal in person.

-ARTICLE XIII - DISPUTES
+ARTICLE XIV - DISPUTES